Beijzum/beijzum.github.io/docs/index.md

 # Introduction

 Welcome.
-This documentation will help you setup a Python project on GitHub
+This documentation will help you create a simple Python game.
+It will also help you upload your Python project to GitHub.
+The goal is to help beginner-level software developers get started on their coding journey.

-## Intended Users
+## Intended Readers

 This guide is targeted towards new software developers. (elaborate)